 Externships / Internships for Law Students

 When applying, please specify the location(s) you are interested in pursuing.
 See directory of NJP offices.
 NJP starts accepting summer internship applications in the fall.
-Please email cover letter and resume to Susan Encherman, Director of Administration at email@example.com.
+Please email cover letter and resume to Karen Holland, Director of Human Resources at email@example.com.

 We will accept letters/emails of interest in externships or fellowships anytime during the year.
-Please email cover letter and resume to Susan Encherman, Director of Administration at firstname.lastname@example.org
+Please email cover letter and resume to Karen Holland, Director of Human Resources at firstname.lastname@example.org .

 - Download: Law Student informational brochure